IamFatal/MapReduce/README.md

 * **-m numprocs**, where numprocs is the number of map workers.
 If not provided, default is 2.
 * **-r numprocs**, where numprocs is the number of reduce workers.
 Default is 2.
 * **-d dirname**, where dirname is the absolute or relative path to a directory containing input files.
 This argument is *required*.

+The folder texts contains sample data which can be used for testing.